Agenda

 Stuart RandellDirector, Major Projects & External Financial AdvisoryMNP

 Indigenous communities are increasingly driving economic development through ownership and partnerships with project proponents.
-However, access to capital and financial expertise remains a barrier to entry for new businesses.
-This session will explore solutions to overcome these challenges.
+However, access to capital and financial expertise remains a barrier to entry for Indigenous communities.
+This session will explore solutions and tools to help overcome these challenges.

 Topics of discussion will include: